Garden waste collection service

 No, we do not offer any concessions.

-Unfortunately we do not issue refunds, however if you move within the borough you may take your sacks with you and continue with the service but you will need to advise us of your new address and be aware that your collection day may change.
+Unfortunately we do not issue refunds.
+If you move within the borough you may take your sacks with you and continue with the service.
+You will need to advise us of your new address and be aware that your collection day may change.

 - What happens to the garden waste?